rajnikant-yadav/Interview_Preparation/javascript/nodejs.md

 ## Multi-Threading:
 Multi-threading involves the simultaneous execution of multiple threads within a program.
 Each thread can run its set of instructions independently, allowing for parallel processing.
 This means that different tasks can be performed concurrently, potentially improving the overall performance and responsiveness of the program.

+## Thread Pool:
+A thread pool is a pool of worker threads that are created in advance and kept ready to perform tasks.
+Instead of creating a new thread for each individual task, a thread pool allows you to reuse existing threads, reducing the overhead associated with thread creation and destruction.

+## Event Queue:
+The event queue is a data structure that holds events or tasks that are produced by the application or the runtime environment.
+These events typically include things like incoming requests, completed I/O operations, or timers that have expired.
+The event queue acts as a waiting area for events that need to be processed.

+When an asynchronous operation is initiated (like reading from a file or making a network request), it doesn't block the execution of the program.
+Instead, a corresponding event is placed in the event queue.
+The event loop continually checks the event queue, and when it finds an event, it processes it by executing the associated callback or task.

+## Event Loop:
+The event loop is a core concept in Node.js, and it's what allows Node.js to handle multiple operations concurrently.
+It's a loop that constantly checks if there are any tasks in the event queue that need attention.
+The event loop efficiently manages the execution of these tasks, ensuring that your program remains responsive to new events or requests.

+## How Node.js Work
+**When a user sends a request to a Node.js server, the following happens:**

+The request is placed in a queue called the event queue.
+The event loop is a single thread that monitors the event queue for new requests.
+When a new request is detected, the event loop removes it from the queue and assigns it to a worker thread.
+The worker thread processes the request and sends a response back to the event loop.
+The event loop then places the response in a queue called the callback queue.
+The event loop then continues monitoring the event queue for new requests.
+When the event loop detects that there is a response in the callback queue, it sends it back to the client.
+This process is repeated continuously, allowing Node.js to handle multiple requests concurrently without blocking.

+In the case of continuous requests, the event loop will simply continue to assign the requests to worker threads as they are received.
+This means that the server can continue to handle new requests even if there are already requests being processed.

+**Here is a simplified explanation of how the internal mechanism of Node.js works when a user sends continuous requests:**
+The user sends a request to the Node.js server.
+The request is placed in the event queue.
+The event loop detects the new request and assigns it to a worker thread.
+The worker thread starts processing the request.
+The user sends another request to the server.
+The second request is also placed in the event queue.
+The event loop detects the second request and assigns it to another worker thread.
+The worker threads continue to process the requests concurrently.
+When a worker thread finishes processing a request, it sends a response back to the event loop.
+The event loop places the response in the callback queue.
+The event loop then sends the response back to the user.
+The process repeats itself as long as the user continues to send requests.
+Node.js is able to handle continuous requests efficiently because it uses a non-blocking I/O model.
+This means that the worker threads do not have to wait for I/O operations (such as reading from a file or writing to a database) to complete before they can continue processing the request.

+As a result, Node.js servers can handle a large number of concurrent requests without blocking.
+This is one of the reasons why Node.js is well-suited for building real-time applications.